vncorenlp/VnCoreNLP/Readme.md

 # VnCoreNLP: A Vietnamese natural language processing toolkit <a name="introduction"></a>

-VnCoreNLP is an NLP annotation pipeline for Vietnamese, providing rich linguistic annotations through key NLP components of **word segmentation**, **POS tagging**, **named entity recognition** (NER) and **dependency parsing**:
+VnCoreNLP is a **fast and accurate** NLP annotation pipeline for Vietnamese, providing rich linguistic annotations through key NLP components of **word segmentation**, **POS tagging**, **named entity recognition** (NER) and **dependency parsing**.
+Users do not have to install external dependencies.

-* **ACCURATE** – VnCoreNLP is the most accurate toolkit for Vietnamese NLP, obtaining state-of-the-art results on standard benchmark datasets.
-* **FAST** – VnCoreNLP is fast, so it can be used for dealing with large-scale data.
-* **Easy-To-Use** – Users do not have to install external dependencies.
 Users can run processing pipelines from either the command-line or the  API.

-**The general architecture and experimental results of VnCoreNLP can be found in the following related papers:**
+The general architecture and experimental results of VnCoreNLP can be found in the following related papers:

 1. Thanh Vu, Dat Quoc Nguyen, Dai Quoc Nguyen, Mark Dras and Mark Johnson. **2018**.
 [VnCoreNLP: A Vietnamese Natural Language Processing Toolkit](http://aclweb.org/anthology/N18-5012).
 In  *Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Demonstrations*, [NAACL 2018](http://naacl2018.org), pages 56-60. [[.bib]](http://aclweb.org/anthology/N18-5012.bib)
 2. Dat Quoc Nguyen, Dai Quoc Nguyen, Thanh Vu, Mark Dras and Mark Johnson. **2018**.
 [A Fast and Accurate Vietnamese Word Segmenter](http://www.lrec-conf.org/proceedings/lrec2018/summaries/55.html).
 In *Proceedings of the 11th International Conference on Language Resources and Evaluation*, [LREC 2018](http://lrec2018.lrec-conf.org/en/), pages 2582-2587. [[.bib]](https://dblp.uni-trier.de/rec/bibtex/conf/lrec/NguyenNVDJ18)